jariperttunen/Rextensions/README.md

 SEXP  models an  R  variable  bound to  a  value. *It is the SEXP variables that are used in information exchange between C and R*.
-The  implementation details of  SEXP are  hidden from  the user but  the internals  can be queried with the functional  API for SEXP.
+The  implementation details of  SEXP are  hidden from  the user but  the internals  can be queried with the API for SEXP.
 A common use case is to access the R object data.

 ## Litterature